aurelia-ui-toolkits/aurelia-kendoui-bridge/sample/src/help/docs/bridge-developers-notes/html-api-of-kendo-grid.md

 We said that all the `k-col` custom elements are "children" of the `<k-grid>` custom element.
 What we want is to reach all view-models behind the `k-col` elements, from within the view-model of the `<k-grid>`.
 Aurelia's got us covered.
 We need to do something else first though.
 <br>

-Since the `k-grid` custom element now has content, it has now become a view.
+Since the `k-grid` custom element now has content, it has become a view.
 For Aurelia to recognize this, in addition to the `grid.js` view-model, we need to create a `grid.html` file (see [Creating Components](http://aurelia.io/docs.html#/aurelia/framework/1.0.0-beta.1.0.3/doc/article/creating-components) article for more details).
 In this file, we define the following:
 <br>
 ```html
 	<template>
 	  <content></content>
 	</template>
 ```

+The same applies for both `<k-col>` and `<k-template>`.
 <br>

 Notice the use of the `<content>` tag.
 This tells Aurelia to put the content of the `<k-grid>` tag, at that place in the view.
 More information about the `<content>` tag, can be found [here](http://patrickwalters.net/wielding-the-power-of-aurelia-content-selectors/).